The original PropBank

 English-Chinese Treebank/PropBank) and also PropBanking other genres,

-such as Broadcast News, and Broadcast Conversation, at the
+such as Broadcast News, Broadcast Conversation, WebText and Discussion Fora, at the

 University of Colorado.
 PropBank is also being